Black Swan Events, might be interesting to you. Maybe you don’t know about them or you are thinking about them. You maybe have a questions about them.

 There have been several black swan events from a financial perspective, most of which we would like to forget about altogether.

-One of the most significant of these events occurred AFTER the book came out.
+One of the most significant of these events occurred once the book had already been out.
 In this case, it was the 2008 financial crisis, which fit all of the author’s criteria for a black swan event:

 - It was something we had never seen before (RARE).

-- It had an incredibly detrimental effect on the world (HUGE IMPACT).
+- It had an incredibly detrimental effect on the world (EXTREME IMPACT).

 - In retrospect, it was pretty easy to EXPLAIN (AFTER THE FACT).